amchavan/alma-datapro-workflow-sandbox/workflow-db-mock/README.md

 * `./product-ingestor.py $DRW_JAO_CACHE` launches the JAO Product Ingestor, reading from the local replicating cache.

+* `./data-tracker.py` launches the Data Tracker running at the EU ARC.

 * `cd dashboard` and `./server.py` will launch the system dashboard Web application; open a browser tab and visit `http://localhost:5000`

+* Finally,
-* Finally, `./launcher.py 2015.1.00657.S uid://X1/X1/Xb0 PipelineCalibration EU` will create an OUS with ID=uid://X1/X1/Xb0 belonging to ObsProgram 2015.1.00657.S and launch the EU Pipeline on its 'data'
+`./launcher.py 2015.1.00657.S uid://X1/X1/Xb0 PipelineCalibration EU`
+will create an OUS with ID=uid://X1/X1/Xb0 belonging to ObsProgram 2015.1.00657.S and launch the EU Pipeline on its 'data'

 ### Checking that all is OK